justusschock/template_v2/README.rst

 This repository comes with a pre-defined python package structure.

+To use it for setting up a new repository, just click the ``Use this template`` button on the project page.

 Self-Setup
 ~~~~~~~~~~
 Once a repository is created from this template, it will setup itself with a github action,